dmijatovic/data-structures/README.md

 - is fast:
 - spreads/distributes data properly over table
 - is deterministic, it returns always same output with same input

+## Undirectional and directional graph data structure

+Graph is a sort of tree that has multiple links between the nodes.
+The links can be unidirectional or multi-directional/

+### Traversing graph

+- Depth first (DFS): followin the 'depth' of links from first node always take one node and go deeper.

+- Breath first (BFS): following first all links from one node before proceeding to next node.